 “Fair trade changes lives”

-At the Big Carrot all of our fresh and frozen seafood is Ocean Wise approved.
+All of our fresh and frozen seafood at the Big Carrot is Ocean Wise approved.
 Overfishing and poor practices are one of the largest issues facing oceans today.
 Ocean Wise approved seafood ensures research has been conducted to show that this fish/seafood is abundant, well managed and caught by fishing methods that minimize impacts on non-target species as well as the surrounding habitat.

 What makes The Big Carrot’s Sustainable Seafood commitment unique?